zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

    * - | ``description``
        | string
-     - The full name of the payment method.
+     - The full name of the payment method, translated in the optional locale passed.

    * - | ``image``
        | image object